-The Wisconsin Rural Scholars Program brings rising high school seniors and their teachers to campus for a summer pre-college experience.
-This four-day residential program highlights College of Agricultural and Life Sciences (CALS) academic programs, cutting-edge research and the undergraduate student experience.
+The Wisconsin Rural Scholars (WiRS) Summer Program brings rising high school seniors and their teachers to campus for a pre-college experience.
+This five-day residential program highlights College of Agricultural and Life Sciences (CALS) academic programs, cutting-edge research and the undergraduate student experience.
 Participants will gain insights on college and connect with faculty, staff and students from across the college.

-During this four-day residential program participants will gain insights on college and connect with faculty, staff and students from across the College of Agricultural and Life Sciences.
+During this five-day residential program participants will gain insights on college and connect with faculty, staff and students from across the College of Agricultural and Life Sciences (CALS) at UW-Madison.
+CALS helps their students discover how the living world works and how they can improve it.

 - Discover the breadth of CALS programs and campus opportunities